ElvaHardwick/Obedientiae-ex-Machina-Docs/chat_commands.md

 	- The option "list "will list the software installed in the controller.
 	- The option "uninstall" will delete the software specified afterwards.
 The name will be looked for without taking into consideration upper or lower case, or the version.

+### Command: color

++ Permissions required: Administration
++ Usage: color <color>
++ Description:

+	- Command to manage the main color of the controller.
+The color is specified in RGB format, from 0 to 255, separated by commas.
+If you want to make the controller white, the command would be "color 255,255,255" no spaces between the numbers, only comas.

+### Command: nick

++ Permissions required: Administration
++ Usage: nick <new name>
++ Description:

+	- Command to manage designation of the unit.
+The name can contain pretty much any known character, and it can have spaces.
+The initials to access via chat commands will be updated automatically.

 ## Special cases: Commands only for the unit